Boulderthon: Background

 The event nearly tripled in size in its second year, and added a kids fun run, a 5K, a 10K, as well as the signature full and half marathons.
 The race features an expo and fun finish line festivities, as well as runners from all 50 states, 15 countries, and an elite field.

-In its third annual edition, Boulderthon become Colorado’s biggest fall race series, with an estimated 7,000+ runners total.
+In its third annual edition, Boulderthon became Colorado’s biggest fall race, with an estimated 7,000+ runners total.

+By 2024, Boulderthon had grown to more than 15,000 participants across race weekend, drawing runners from all 50 U.S. states and 18 countries.
+The event had approximately doubled in size annually since its inception and became one of the fastest-growing marathon events in the United States.

 When the Twin Cities Marathon was cancelled due to heat, Boulderthon organizers opened their arms and honored all race bibs the following weekend, resulting in hundreds of Twin Cities participants running.

-Dumontet spent four years to bring the event to life as he didn't want to put an extra strain on the town's race calendar, and acquiring a competition and bringing it downtown prevented that.
-To make the Boulderthon quintessentially Boulder, Dumontet focused on course development.
-The mostly flat, point-to-point route starts at Boulder Reservoir, finishes on the bricks of Pearl Street Mall, and includes striking views.
+Dumontet spent four years developing the event before its launch, in part to avoid adding a new race to the town’s existing race calendar; acquiring and relocating an existing competition downtown addressed that concern.
+Course development was a focus of the planning process.
+The mostly flat, point-to-point route starts at Boulder Reservoir and finishes on Pearl Street Mall.

+Boulderthon races have received national recognition through USA Today's 10Best Readers' Choice Awards.
+The Boulderthon Heart to Heart 5K presented by Boulder Community Health was ranked among the top ten 5K races in the United States for three consecutive years.
+Boulderthon's Half Marathon was also ranked No. 8 nationally and has received recognition for its scenery and race experience.